geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 Generate the Model
 ''''''''''''''''''

 The first step is to come up with an object model to work with.
-There are a number of technologies that will take an xml schema and generate java code from it.
+There are a number of technologies that will take an XML schema and generate Java code from it.
 To name a few:

 * Eclipse Modelling Framework
 * Java Architecture for XML Binding (JAXB)